hashicorp/terraform-provider-azurerm/README.md

 $ make test
 ```

-Most of the tests in the provider are Acceptance Tests - which provisions real resources in Azure.
+The majority of tests in the provider are Acceptance Tests - which provisions real resources in Azure.
 It's possible to run the entire acceptance test suite by running `make testacc` - however it's likely you'll want to run a subset, which you can do using a prefix, by running:

 ```
 make testacc TESTARGS='-run=TestAccAzureRMResourceGroup'